testcontainers/testcontainers-go/docs/modules/gcloud.md

 ### Run function

-- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>
+- Since testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go/releases/tag/v0.32.0"><span class="tc-version">:material-tag: v0.32.0</span></a>

 !!!info
     The `RunXXXContainer(ctx, opts...)` functions are deprecated and will be removed in the next major release of _Testcontainers for Go_.